 - Cytokines that regulate adaptive immunity are produced primarily by T-lymphocytes Examples include: - 1.
-Interleukin-2 (IL-2) IL-2 (growth factor) - 1. is produced by DC and T cells, it is a growth factor for Th1, Th2 and CD8 -lymphocytes upon activation (3rd signal), - 2.
-Interleukin-4 (IL-4) IL-4 is - 1. a B cell growth major stimulus for production of IgE in B cells - 2.
+Interleukin-2 (IL-2) IL-2 (growth factor) - 1.
+Is produced by DC and T and B cells, it is a growth factor for Th1, Th2 and CD8 -lymphocytes upon activation (3rd signal), - 2.
+B7 ligates T cell CD28, activating the T cell to produce IL-2 and its receptor (IL-2R).
+The cytokine acts in an autocrine fashion.
+The cell divides and differentiates into an effector T cell - 2.
+Interleukin-4 (IL-4) IL-4 is - 1.
+B cell growth major stimulus for production of IgE in B cells - 2.
 It also antagonizes the effects of interferon-gamma and thus inhibits cell-mediated immunity. - 3.
-IL-4 is produced mainly by Th2 cells and mast cells. - 3.
-Interleukin-5 (IL-5) IL-5 is - 1. a growth and activating factor for eosinophils as a defense against helminths. - 2.
+IL-4 is produced mainly by Th2 cells and B cells. - 3.
+Interleukin-5 (IL-5) IL-5 is - 1.
+A growth and activating factor for eosinophils as a defense against helminths. - 2.
 It also stimulates the proliferation and differentiation of antigenactivated B-lymphocytes - 3.
 IL-5 is produced mainly by Th2 cells. - 4.
 IL-13 by Th2 cells act on B cells

 - 4. Interferon-gamma (IFN-gamma).
-Type II interferon is produced by activated TH1, NK and CD8 to promote the activity of the cell-mediated immune system.against intracellular pathogen - -IFN-gamma is the principal cytokine for activating macrophages.
-It also promote cellmediated immunity - IFN-gamma inhibits the proliferation of Th2 cells; - stimulates the production of IgG subclasses that activate the complement pathway and promote opsonization.
+Type II interferon is produced by macrophages and DC in intracellular infection and by activated TH1, NK and CD8 to promote the activity of the cell-mediated immune system.against intracellular pathogen - -IFN-gamma is the principal cytokine for activating macrophages.
+It also promote cell-mediated immunity by activating CD8 and NK - IFN-gamma inhibits the proliferation of Th2 cells; - Stimulates the production of IgG subclasses that activate the complement pathway and promote opsonization.